Eduard Folayang

-Eduard Ayangwa Folayang (born November 22, 1983) is a Filipino mixed martial artist and wushu practitioner who fights in ONE Championship, where he is a two-time ONE Lightweight World Champion.
-He also competed for Universal Reality Combat Championship, where he was the last welterweight champion.
+Eduard Ayangwa Folayang (born November 22, 1983) is a Filipino professional mixed martial artist and wushu practitioner who competes in the Lightweight division of ONE Championship, where he is a two-time ONE Lightweight World Champion.
+He also competed for Universal Reality Combat Championship, where he is a former URCC Welterweight Champion.

-Folayang was a member of Team Lakay Wushu in Baguio from 2007 until he left the gym this March 10, 2023, which has produced numerous Filipino champions in URCC and ONE Championship.
+Folayang was a member of Team Lakay Wushu in Baguio from 2007 until he left the gym on March 10, 2023, which has produced numerous Filipino champions in URCC and ONE Championship.

-Prior to joining Team Lakay Wushu, Folayang was a high school teacher in the Mountain Province.
 The Baguio native made his first Martial Combat debut on June 17, 2010, defeating Slovak fighter Egon Racz via guillotine choke early in the first round.

 Folayang has won several international Wushu tournaments, including a gold medal at the 2011 Southeast Asian Games which he won with a spinning back kick KO in the final, a silver medal in the 2006 Doha Asian Games, and bronze medals in both the 2005 World Wushu Championship and the 2002 Busan Asian Games.

 Biography

 Folayang was born in Baguio on November 22, 1983.
-His parents are natives of Mountain Province.
+His parents are natives of Mountain Province and are of Igorot descent.
 He endured a very tough childhood with his family living in dire poverty for much of his youth.
 Folayang even lost five of his siblings due to a lack of access to healthcare.

 Folayang started training wushu and boxing when he was 16 years old under the tutelage of head coach Tony Candelaria, who helped him to improve his skills and discipline.

 Folayang graduated from the University of the Cordilleras in 2006, and passed his exam to become a teacher.
 He began teaching English and Physical Education, but six months in, decided to quit to pursue his dreams in martial arts.

 After surviving his own impoverished childhood, Folayang now uses his status to promote and help other charities, including raising money for education for under-privileged Filipino children.